 Big Languages won the 2019 ELTon award for Digital Innovation for our product Go Correct.
 We have decided to share the application that we submitted, to give other applicants an example of the type of things an application should cover.

-The application was written by our founder, Sarah Bromley, and this was not the first winning ELTons application she had written.
+The application was written by our founder, Sarah Bromley.
+This was not the first winning ELTons application she has written.
 Back in 2009 she was part of the team that won that year’s Digital Innovation award, for which she also wrote the application.

 Of course, what you write in the application is important but what matters most is the quality of the product itself.
 You’ll need to make sure that the application highlights the product’s qualities and, importantly, how it is ‘innovative‘ and ‘functional‘.
 Remember that those two elements are probably what the judges are scoring it on.